swirlai/swirl-search/docs/Contributions.md

 ## Testing & Documentation

 SWIRL has an extensive automated testing system, and a decent amount of documentation.
-We greatfully welcome contributions in these areas, which can be very minimal effort (such as documentation updates) to quite complex.
+We gratefully welcome contributions in these areas, which can be very minimal effort (such as documentation updates) to quite complex.
 Please [contact us](#support) for more information.

 ## Guidelines for Submissions